wesley-trust/wesleytrust-com/_posts/2021-04-07-graph-api-groups-pipeline-validate.md

 ## Invoke-WTValidateAzureADGroup
 This function is [Invoke-WTValidateAzureADGroup][function-validate], which you can access from my GitHub.

 This imports JSON definitions of groups, or imports group objects via a parameter, and validates these against a set of criteria.

-Outputting a valid JSON file as a pipeline artifact for the next stage in the pipeline.
+Outputting a JSON validate file (as appropriate) as a pipeline artifact for the next stage in the pipeline.

 ### Pipeline YAML example below:
-_Triggered on a change to the [GraphAPIConfig template repo in GitHub][github-repo]_ _Azure Pipelines automatically clones this repo_
+_Triggered on a change to the [GraphAPIConfig template repo in GitHub][github-repo]_

+_Azure Pipelines automatically clones this repo_

 <details>